BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 .. code:: python

-    import complex as cx
+    import simplnx as nx

-If you will need functionality from either of the other *complex* plugins then you will need the following.
+If you will need functionality from either of the other *simplnx* plugins then you will need the following.

 .. code:: python